joshwadd/Advanced_Lane_Detection/README.md

 ### Combining tracks

 Finally the binary masks from the two tracks are combined together to produce the final binary image mask detecting the road lane lines.
-Its useful to visualise the binary mask in RBG space where the colour mask is plotting on the green channel and the gradient mask on the b
+Its useful to visualise the binary mask in RBG space where the colour mask is plotting on the green channel and the gradient mask on the blue.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MjQzMzUwOTNdfQ==
+eyJoaXN0b3J5IjpbMTc0MzY5MTI4OV19
 -->